#NCOBRA: Report from #NCOBRA2026CONVENTION

 We were successful!
 The Martin Luther King Memphis Memorial Foundation was able to buy the motel and the time they needed to raise the additional funds to build the excellent museum of the Civil Rights Movement that currently exists at the site of the old Lorraine Motel.
 Strangely enough. there is no mention of the NIGHTTALK campaign in any of the museum· s literature, nor was a promised plaque installed in the museum’s entrance to acknowledge the donations of African Americans around the country.
 These donations did in fact make the Civil Rights Museum possible.

-IN 1989, LAW’s FRIEND and former WWRL co-worker, now calling himself Imhotep Gary Byrd, was on a roll so he decided to talk about a role.
-His “GBE” was now renamed the “Global Black Experience.”
-On WLIB, the self-styled call-in radio magazine grew so popular that it began broadcasting live from the Apollo Theater.
-So he took full advantage of that, devoting a week to big-upping his Black-oriented media peers.
-From Monday through Thursday during a late-August week, the new, dashiked ”GBE” hosted a tribute to New York City’s “Pioneers in Broadcasting.”
-With a packed studio audience, he honored the late Alma John, whose WWRL show was a ’60s Black radio staple and whose New York era-community was still remembered.
-Byrd also honored New York radio legend Hal Jackson, who was celebrating his 50th year in broadcasting.
+IN 1989, LAW’s FRIEND and former WWRL co-worker, now (or on the way to) calling himself Imhotep Gary Byrd, was on a roll so he decided to openly celebrate a role.
+His “GBE” also had evolved–or, within the next two years, would be do so–into the “Global Black Experience: Africentricity.”
+On WLIB, Byrd’s self-styled call-in radio magazine grew so popular that by 1991 it had begun broadcasting live from the Apollo Theater.
+So literally and figuratively, on and in a new stage, he took full advantage of that in 1989, devoting a week to big-upping his Black-oriented media peers.
+From Monday through Thursday during a late-August week, the soon-to-be-new, dashiked ”GBE” hosted a tribute to New York City’s “Pioneers in Broadcasting.”
+With a packed studio audience from the community, he honored the late Alma John, whose WWRL show was a ’60s Black radio staple and whose New York area community work was still remembered.
+Byrd also honored New York radio legend Hal Jackson, who was celebrating his 50th year in radio broadcasting.
 In addition, Byrd honored two of his peers: WABC-TV’s Gil Noble, producer and host of the award-winning Black public affairs television program “Like It Is,” and Law.
 (More on Noble and his show here.)

-Noble, onstage at the Apollo, spoke with Byrd about his career and professional philosophy (his professional journey began in the 1960s as a WLIB newscaster).
-He recalled how he learned from Pan-Africanist Queen Mother Moore that, as a displaced African in America, he didn’t even know his true [African] name.
+Onstage at the Apollo, which had basically become an African-centered Black community space during the hours of Byrd’s broadcast, Noble spoke with his friend about his career and professional philosophy (his professional journey began in the 1960s as a WLIB newscaster).
+Noble recalled how he learned from Pan-Africanist Queen Mother Moore that, as a displaced African in America, he didn’t even know his true [African] name.
 She “made me understand the severity of my condition … I didn’t even know my name.”
 That perspective, according to Noble, helped him to “ward off the intoxication” of becoming successful in a white-dominated industry.
 He said that he always remembers it was the Civil Rights Movement, particularly the 1967 Black insurrections in Newark and elsewhere, that got him his job at WABC-TV “..and that’s why I’ve spent my career trying to give back.”
-The program, he explained, was important for Blacks and whites because “White people need to learn the truth about themselves, too.”
+The program, he explained, was important for Blacks and whites because “white people need to learn the truth about themselves, too.”
 The predominantly Black audience laughed and applauded.
-He blamed America’s Eurocentric educational systems as the reason why Blacks who enter journalism all too often consider themselves journalists first and African-Americans second.
-He thanked Byrd for honoring him, noting that he was glad Byrd had such a public forum to be praised by callers and members of the studio audience, the latter of whom began moving to microphones near the Apollo stage to join the conversation.
-A Black woman identifying herself as 83-year-old Beatrice Johnson from Queens said she never missed “Like It Is” when it was broadcast on early Sunday afternoons.
+Noble blamed America’s Eurocentric educational systems as the reason why Blacks who enter journalism all too often consider themselves journalists first and African-Americans second.
+He thanked Byrd for honoring him, noting that he was glad his radio friend had such a public forum to be praised by callers and members of the studio audience, the latter of whom began moving to microphones near the Apollo stage to join the conversation.
+A Black woman, identifying herself as 83-year-old Beatrice Johnson from Queens, said she never missed “Like It Is” when it was broadcast on early Sunday afternoons.
 “I don’t miss it.
 That’s like church to me,” she said.
-One Black man asked Noble why he didn’t try to go after the anchor chair.
+One Black man asked Noble why he didn’t try to go after the lucrative and powerful WABC “Eyewitness News” weeknight anchor chair.
 “I am constantly reminded of the condition of our people,” responded Noble.
 “And that it is severe and grave.
 And that is my focus.
 And I don’t believe I can make a [similar] contribution anchoring the news as [I do with] ‘Like It Is,” since he said it was the only program on New York television controlled and conceptualized by people of African descent.
 “I think it is important for ‘Like It Is’ to stay alive because it allows people to see the world through the eyes of the majority of the people in the world instead of the minority.”

 There are some slight differences.
 Law is the only one of the trio with a college degree.
 Noble was the only of the three not known to have been an athlete as a youth, unlike Byrd (football) and Law (baseball).
 Noble is the only one of the three working in white mainstream media.
 Law is the only one with a background in community organizing.